MBA for entrepreneurship for 30 consecutive years

 Sinan Erzurumlu is the faculty director for full-time MBA programs.
 He teaches Innovation and Operations Management, is the faculty director of FutureLab on Mobility, and was named Most Favorite MBA Professor by Poets&Quants in 2021.

-Vincent Onyemah is an associate professor of Sales and Marketing.
+Vincent Onyemah is an professor of Sales and Marketing.
 He teaches and conducts research on professional selling, entrepreneurial selling, sales and revenue management, sales force development, and marketing management.
 Once a teenage entrepreneur, he has taught and conducted consulting projects in over 25 countries and is co-author of the first book on Entrepreneurial Selling.

 Luke Stein teaches finance courses and researches corporate finance and labor economics, including financial history, entrepreneurial finance, financial uncertainty, and the economics of discrimination.
 He was selected by graduate students for the Thomas Kennedy Award for Teaching Excellence in 2022.